ibfaye/NextJS_Clerk/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about Clerk, take a look at the following resources:

+- [Clerk Documentation](https://clerk.com/docs) - learn about Clerk features and API.

 ## Deploy on Vercel